 Free school transport

-Find out if your child aged 4 to 16 years is entitled to free school transport and how to apply.
+Find out if your year R to year 11 child is entitled to free school transport and how to apply.
 Find information about transport for your child aged 16+.

 Your child can get free travel if they attend their nearest appropriate school.